Maple Leafs 2, Canadiens 2

 MTL – 14+12+12 = 38

 TOR – Goaltenders: Doug Favell, Pierre Hamel.
 Defence: Claire Alexander, Dave Dunn, Brian Glennie, Jim McKenny, Borje Salming, Rod Seiling.
-Forwards: Ron Ellis, George Ferguson, Inge Hammarstrom, Dave Keon (C), Gary Sabourin, Eddie Shack, Darryl Sittler, Blaine Stoughton, Bob Sykes, Norm Ullman, Dave Williams.
+Forwards: Ron Ellis, George Ferguson, Inge Hammarstrom, Dave Keon (C), Gary Sabourin, Eddie Shack, Darryl Sittler, Blaine Stoughton, Bob Sykes, Norm Ullman, Tiger Williams.

 MTL – Goaltenders: Ken Dryden, Michel Larocque.
 Defence: Don Awrey, Pierre Bouchard, Guy Lapointe, Jim Roberts, Larry Robinson, Serge Savard.
 Forwards: Yvan Cournoyer, Bob Gainey, Guy Lafleur, Yvon Lambert, Jacques Lemaire, Peter Mahovlich, Doug Risebrough, Glen Sather, Steve Shutt, Mario Tremblay, Murray Wilson.